 Individuality and Dislocation

 Where does this leave us as we consider the right and necessary place for freedom and individuality at present and in the future?
-Social conditions have been radically altered in the 20th century, yet the relationship between the two remains.
+Social conditions were radically altered in the 20th century, yet the relationship between the two remains.
 The changing dynamic has been traced through history by the American sociologist and historian, Robert Nisbet, who is refreshingly practical.
-His most famous book, The Quest for Community (1953), was influential in the founding of the American Conservative Movement.
+His celebrated classic, The Quest for Community (1953), was influential in the founding of the American Conservative Movement.

 “No fault is to be found with the declared purposes of individualism,” Nisbet wrote.
 “As a philosophy it has correctly emphasized the fact that the ultimate criteria of freedom lie in the greater or lesser degrees of autonomy possessed by persons.
 A conception of freedom that does not center upon the ethical primacy of the person is either naïve or malevolent.
 We have seen how another conception of freedom, the one that finds freedom in conformity to the General Will, in participation in collective identity, is the root of the totalitarian view of freedom and order.
 Any freedom worthy of the name is indubitably freedom of persons.”[vii]